OksanaVe/BINF-6999-Summer-2024/Assemblies/README.md

 This directory contains information about de novo genome assembly steps.
 We will be using Flye, Canu, MetaMDBG, and HaploFlow for metagenome assemblies.

+## To-do list

+- [ ] Perform assemblies under the default settings for each assembler (for Canu, we'll use settings recommended for metagenomics assemblies, not the defaults);
+- [ ] Visualize assembly graphs;
+- [ ] Classify assembled contigs using BLAST search;

 ## Flye
 GitHub: https://github.com/fenderglass/Flye/tree/flye
 Example of simple bash script to run Flye in 'meta' mode: